suffolklibraries/lgc/content/collections/events/launch-pad-22-08.md

     content:
       -
         type: text
-        text: 'Get hands-on with crafts, use high tech equipment to listen to plants grow, and discover more about the world around us.'
+        text: "Get hands-on with crafts and discover more about the world around us.
+Running throughout the day, we've got all kinds of eco activities, including -"
   -
     type: paragraph
     content:
-      -
-        type: text
-        text: "We'll be joined by "
       -
         type: text
         marks: